 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Germans and machines are inseparable.
 The sheer number of car museums in Germany is clear evidence of this.
-In Fact, Germany has a rich history of automobiles than any other nation on the planet.
+Germany has more history of automobiles than any other nation.

 If vehicles captivate you, then making a trip to various car museums in Germany should be a priority.
 Museums in Germany are as famous for classy cars as they are for magnificent architecture.